Some good birding sites in the Augusta area that are publicly accessible

 Species vary day-to-day in May, 30-50 migrating and breeding species can typically be found during a morning walk.
 Good spots for migratory birds include Viles Pond and the wetland boardwalk.
 On very good days up to 20 species of warblers can be found (8-12 on a typical day).
 Resident birds in June can include (among others) Chestnut-sided and Yellow Warbler, Rose-breasted Grosbeak, Baltimore Oriole, Black-throated Green Warblers, Warbling Vireo, Bobolink, Tree Swallow, Great-Crested Flycatcher, Eastern Bluebird, Savannah Sparrow, Willow Flycatcher, and Virginia Rail.
 Please limit bird calls for wetland birds including Virginia Rail and Sora, as many birders seek them out during the spring.
 An under-birded time is fall migration.
 Many species stop by the arboretum (and other locations) on their way south.
 September is a good time for fall migrants though IDs can be trickier in the fall, especially with warblers.

-Harrison Avenue Nature Trail, Gardiner (park in the small lot along on the stream side of Harrison Avenue, about 500 ft from the intersection of Harrison Ave. and Rte.
-9/126 or in the larger dirt parking area at the intersection).
+Harrison Avenue Nature Trail, Gardiner (park in the dirt parking area at the intersection of Harrison Ave. and Rte.
+9/126).
 This short trail was discovered as an amazing spring migration location in May 2019 by Cheryl Ring and others, during an Upstream walk.
 Upstream is promoting the restoration of sea-run fish to the Cobboseecontee watershed (https://sites.google.com/view/upstreamcobbossee/home).
 During the spring an incredible 100 species of birds were seen on the 1/2 mile trail along Cobboseecontee Stream.
 This included 24 species of warblers, and extended days of high numbers of boreal warblers such as Cape May, Bay-breasted, and Blackpoll.
 There was even a Blue-winged Warbler on one morning.
-Subsequent springs have been good but not spectacular.
+Subsequent springs have been average to good but not spectacular.
 Who knows what next spring will bring?!

-Augusta’s Bond Brook Recreation Area (access parking area at the back of Mt.
-Hope Cemetery near the airport, on north side of Old Winthrop Street or at the end of the Tall Pines Way access road off Bond Brook Road in the “bowl”) contains 270 acres of woods and open area with multiple biking/skiing trails.
-Birds unique to Bond Brook are mostly found in the bowl (from the cemetery take the dirt road left from parking area down big hill, along north side of airport grounds) and include Prairie Warbler, Eastern Towhee, Indigo Bunting, Brown Thrasher, and Field Sparrow.
+Augusta’s Bond Brook Recreation Area (access parking area the end of the Tall Pines Way access road off Bond Brook Road in the “bowl”) contains 270 acres of woods and open area with multiple biking/skiing trails.
+Birds unique to Bond Brook are mostly found in the bowl and include Prairie Warbler, Eastern Towhee, Indigo Bunting, Brown Thrasher, and Field Sparrow.
 The ascending buzzy songs of the Prairie Warbler echo around the bowl.
 Other resident and migrant birds can be found along the many wooded trails of this area.

-To see Purple Martins go about 0.2 miles further north, on the right (62 Depot Rd.) to one of the oldest continuous colonies of Purple Martins in the state, known to exist since 1909.
+To see Purple Martins go to nearby 62 Depot Rd. (road starts at Hammond Lumber) to one of the oldest continuous colonies of Purple Martins in the state, known to exist since 1909.
 Eastern Bluebirds and Tree Swallows are also often found here.
-As this is a private residence, please view the Purple Martins from the side of the road.
+As this is a private residence, please view the Purple Martins from the side of the road and be respectful of the homeowner’s privacy.

 Surry Hill, Fayette